-- 1. In collaboration with the President, Executive Secretary and Sectional Program Chairpersons, issue Preliminary Program (see copies of past programs in files) to Program Committee, Sectional Program Chairpersons and Board of Directors. - Final confirmation of dates and hotel arrangements should be made with Local Arrangements Committee. - 3.
+- 1. In collaboration with the President, Executive Secretary and Sectional Program Chairpersons, issue Preliminary Program (see copies of past programs in files) to Program Committee, Sectional Program Chairpersons and Board of Directors. - 2.
+Final confirmation of dates and hotel arrangements should be made with Local Arrangements Committee. - 3.
 Confirm with Local Arrangements Committee that arrangements have been made for banquet. - 4.
 Inform Local Arrangements Committee of all meeting room requirements, giving time of beginning and ending of each committee meeting and number of persons for whom the rooms should be prepared.
-Handle all matters relating to the headquarters hotel through the Local Arrangements Committee.

-1. Submit final program copy to the Executive Secretary for printing.

-1. Check with Local Arrangements Committee and Executive Secretary on equipment, registration arrangements, banquet arrangements including
+Handle all matters relating to the headquarters hotel through the Local Arrangements Committee. - 40 days before the meeting: - 1.
+Submit final program copy to the Executive Secretary for printing. - 30 days before the meeting: - 1.
+Check with Local Arrangements Committee and Executive Secretary on equipment, registration arrangements, banquet arrangements including printed banquet programs, tickets, rooms for foreign guests, arrangements with industrial groups, etc.

-- printed banquet programs, tickets, rooms for foreign guests, arrangements with industrial groups, etc. - Obtain suggestions for committee Vice-Chairpersons for following year from Vice-President. - 4.
+- 3. Obtain suggestions for committee Vice-Chairpersons for following year from Vice-President. - 4.
 Determine Committee Chairpersons, Vice-Chairpersons, and members for following year.